FreitasGilberto/weather-app/README.md

 ## Features

-- Search for the weather in any city
+- Search for the weather in any city.
-- Displays current weather information, including temperature, humidity, and weather description
+- Displays current weather information, including temperature, humidity, and weather description.

 ## How to Use

-1. Clone this repository
+1. Clone this repository.
-2. Run `npm install` to install the necessary dependencies
+2. Run `npm install` to install the necessary dependencies.
-3. Get an API key from OpenWeather API and replace the `apiKey` variable in `src/App.js` with your own key
+3. Get an API key from OpenWeather API and replace the `apiKey` variable in `src/App.js` with your own key.
-4. Run `npm start` to start the app
+4. Run `npm start` to start the app.

 ## Deployment